-In this era of armchair diagnostics and Google MD, it really shouldn’t surprise anyone that a term has been coined to describe the ever-increasing gulf between children and the natural world.
-“Nature deficit disorder” a term first used by Richard Louv in his book Last Child In The Woods, perfectly encompasses this state of this latest screen-obsessed, fresh-air-averse generation.
+In this era of armchair diagnostics and WebMD, it really shouldn’t surprise anyone that a term has been coined to describe the ever-increasing gulf between children and the natural world.
+Nature deficit disorder, a term first used by Richard Louv in his book, “Last Child in the Woods,” perfectly encompasses this state of this screen-obsessed, fresh-air-averse generation.

 Here are five fabulous ideas to get you started:

-2. Pick pockets.
-It’s not just hippies – city planners have long recognized the value of natural spaces and as a result most large cities have made an effort to claim some green space in the midst of the downtown hustle and bustle — think Central Park in New York City or Stanley Park in Vancouver, Canada.
+City planners have long recognized the value of natural spaces.
+As a result, most large cities have made an effort to claim some green space in the midst of the downtown hustle and bustle — think Central Park in New York City or Stanley Park in Vancouver, Canada.

 Feature image courtesy of Christopher

 Editor’s note: Originally published on June 12, 2015, this article was updated in February2020.